bu-bioinfo/bf751/index.md

 The application of this detailed information to bioinformatics research problems will be explored.

-### Course Principles and Classroom guidelines
+### Course Principles and Classroom Guidelines

-In this class:
+*This class approaches teaching science with a growth mindset.
+Rather than expecting you to memorize facts and answers we focus on building a toolkit of resources and knowledge that you can use to tackle research problems in the future.
+*Sometimes there is not an obvious "right" answer - feeling the discomfort of that is normal.
-* Feeling discomfort is normal - it is a sign of challenge and growth
+The goal is not to find THE ANSWER - it is to gain a deeper understanding!
-* It’s ok to make mistakes, so long as we are dedicated to becoming better
+*It’s ok to make mistakes, so long as we are willing to take responsibility and dedicated to becoming better people and scientists.
-* This room is a space for respectful dissent
-* The goal is not to agree - it is to gain a deeper understanding.

-Classroom ground rules:
+Proposed classroom ground rules:
 * Listen actively - respect others when they are talking.
 * Speak from your own experience instead of generalizing ("I" instead of "they," "we," and "you")